elemel/fungeoneer/README.md

 # Call of the Fungeon

 Coding puzzle meets dungeon crawler: build a stack machine for Fungeon, a roguelike fungeoid.
+Issue reports are welcome.

+From here, you can [visit the website](https://elemel.se/call-of-the-fungeon/).

 ## Local development